South East Queensland’s water supply

 Queensland border controls

-Entry into the state of Queensland has now been restricted to help slow the spread of COVID-19.
+Entry into the state of Queensland has now been restricted to help slow the spread of COVID-19 by way of a CHO Direction.

 Security of water supply is critical in sustaining the health and safety of Queenslanders in responding to the COVID-19 pandemic.